If you’re on a diet:

 You will love this recipe because you can up the calories by making it into a brownie sundae, by pouring on chocolate syrup, or by opting for the peanut butter version.
 Yes, there is a peanut butter version.

-Above: a sundae with an Ultimate Fudge Brownie.
+Above: a sundae with a Chocolate Workout Brownie.

-Really, I’m obsessed with those brownies.
-As for the ice cream: it could not be easier to make, and there are unlimited variations—you can add coffee, mint extract, fruit, chocolate chips… I haven’t even begun to try out all the combinations I’ve dreamed up for this incredibly-versatile recipe.
+Highly recommend those brownies.
+As for the ice cream: it could not be easier to make, and there are unlimited variations—you can add coffee, mint extract, fruit, chocolate chips… I haven’t even begun to try out all the combinations I’ve dreamed up for this incredibly versatile recipe.

 Volume Ice Cream